stefaniaMou/spanner-examples/README.md

 1. Visit https://github.com/apps/spannerci-app
 2. Click on install.
 3. Select the repository that you created in the previous section in order to provide access to the Spanner CI platform.

+Please note that the account where the GitHub Spanner CI app is installed, must be the same as the one authorised using the GitHub sign in.

 #### GitHub Authorization:
 1. After sign in the Spanner CI platform, click the username on the left upper corner.